Signed in as:

 Public art can be a powerful platform for healing, belonging, and empowerment.
 When artists partner with SLF, their work can reach youth who may not otherwise have access to meaningful creative opportunities.

-SLF can partner with artists and organizations by supporting the community engagement portion of mural and public art projects, including:
+SLF can support the community engagement portion of mural and public art projects, including:

 Because of the populations we serve and the trauma-informed structure of our programs, this level of youth engagement is most impactful when done in partnership with organizations like SLF that are already working directly with youth and families.